EESSI/docs/docs/test-suite/writing-portable-tests.md

                  f'Skipping test: more than {max_tasks} tasks are requested ({self.num_tasks})')
 ```

-The `mpi4py` scales almost indefinitely, but if we were to set it for the sake of this example, one would see:
+The `mpi4py` test scales up to a very high core count, but if we were to set it for the sake of this example, one would see:
 ```bash
 [ RUN      ] EESSI_MPI4PY %module_name=mpi4py/3.1.5-gompi-2023b %scale=16_nodes /38aea144 @snellius:genoa+default
 [     SKIP ] ( 1/13) Skipping test: more than 300 tasks are requested (3072)